 - Competitive Salary

-Those are just a few things that make Cyber Security interesting for myself.
+Those are just a few things that make Cyber Security interesting for me.
 Finding a Job even when you just start out but you got a solid foundation is pretty easy.
 I get an ungodly amount of Job offers every single week.

-I was always a big fan of Hacking culture since I was a small Kid and watched movies like Hackers and Wargames.
+I was always been a big fan of Hacking culture since I was a small Kid and watched movies like Hackers and Wargames.
 I always wanted to become a “Hacker” but started that journey only much later in my life.
 The satisfaction you get, at least for me, when breaking into a System is incredible.
 It gives you a really nice sense of achievement.

 The really good salary for Security Professionals is a nice motivation but should be put pretty far on the end of your list.
 If you are just in for the salary, you are most likely going to fail.
 You have to be borderline masochistic to learn something like Cyber Security or Hacking in the first place.